apelegri/wechat-mini-program-wiki/README.md

  **Note:** All components and attributes are lowercase.

 ### Data binding

-Mini-programs cannot use DOM directly to control WXML elements.
-So, when you need to update data in the view layer  you will use **data binding** and **element rendering methods.**
+The MP framework does not let you use the DOM to control your WXML elements.
+Instead, you will **update your view layer** (.wxml file) **via a classic data binding method:**

  ![wxml and html differences](assets/data-binding.png)